HHS/simpler-grants-gov/documentation/decisions/adr/0011-frontend-tooling.md

 **Type Checking:**

 [Flow](https://flow.org/): Static type checker maintained by Facebook, added to project as a dependency.
 Uses a special type syntax that is removed from code at compile time.

+[Immutible](https://immutable-js.com/): Provides a set of persistent, immutible data structures.
+Preferred to start with TypeScript and see if that suits our needs as it comes with immutible functionality out of the box.

 **Dependency Checks:**